11 Things to See and Do in the Jewish Quarter of Amsterdam

 Gassan Diamonds Factory| ©Jil D

 Gassan Diamonds is an imposing brick building dating back to 1897.
 One-hour tours in several languages include a visit to the diamond cutting and polishing areas, as well as a look at Gassan's glittering collection of watches, diamonds and jewelry.
-You can visit the building daily from 9 a.m. to 5:30 p.m.
+You can book the tour of the Gassan Diamonds diamond factory, the building daily from 9 a.m. to 5:30 p.m.

-Book a guided tour of a diamond factory
+Book a guided tour of the Diamond Polishing Factory

 5. Don't miss the Uilenburger Synagogue in Amsterdam

-Synagogue services, musical performances and other organized meetings take place here.
+As a curious fact, this synagogue located in the heart of the Jewish Quarter replaced a house of prayer from 1724.
+Synagogue services, musical performances and other organized gatherings take place here.
 Usually on Friday evenings, Saturday mornings and holidays.

 Pinto House| ©P.H.
 Louw